Pranjal10th/Resume-Analyzer/README.md

 This code is designed to shortlist candidates based on their resumes.
 It uses a graphical user interface (GUI) built with Tkinter to input criteria and select a folder containing resumes.
 The code then checks each resume against the entered criteria and copies shortlisted resumes to a new "Shortlisted" folder.It automatically stores non-shortlisted candidates in a separate folder and provides personalized feedback, highlighting the missing skills and suggesting areas for improvement to better align with the desired job role.

 # Code Structure

-The code is divided into several sections:
+The code is organized into the following main sections:
 1. Importing Libraries: The code starts by importing the necessary libraries, including Tkinter for the GUI and os for file operations.
 2. Function Definitions: The code defines several functions to perform specific tasks, such as getting the folder path, getting criteria, checking resumes, and shortlisting candidates.
 3. GUI Creation: The code creates a GUI with fields for folder path, skills, experience, and education.